FabioFelipeSantos/FullStack-Studies/Front-end - CodeCademy/01 - Welcome to Frond-end path.md

 **The server** is a specialized computer connected to a network which provides, or "serves up", resources or services.
 It has the logic to receive and send back the data needed by the browser.

 The internet follows *protocols* or *rules* that govern the format of data sent over the internet.
 The browser and server communicate with one another using the Internet Protocol known as HTTP, which allows for data transfer.
-In the protocol, each request has a request method that specifies the type
+In the protocol, each request has a request method that specifies the type of the request been made.

 *[HTTP]: Hypertext Transfer Protocol
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0OTU0NTQ0MTcsLTE4NjgwNTgyNjZdfQ
-==
+eyJoaXN0b3J5IjpbODM3NTAxMTE3LC0xODY4MDU4MjY2XX0=
 -->